shinra-electric/Showcase/README.md

-# Portfolio
+# Showcase
-This is a draft of an updated portfolio.
-Rather than containing a million things, it will just point to different repos.
+This is a draft of a showcase to replace my old outdated portfolio repo. <br>
+Rather than containing everything in the repo itself, it will just point to different repos. <br>
-It's supposed to be private for now until I'm happy with the formatting.
+I haven't transferred everything yet, and I will be adding more things over time.

 # iOS Apps